 Freak of the week Posted March 29 Report Share Posted March 29 Thanks Haha Confused Sad Facepalm Burger Farnsworth Big Brain Like × Quote Link to comment https://forum.watmm.com/topic/30579-now-reading/page/212/#findComment-3009009 Share on other sites More sharing options...

-decibal cooper Posted Wednesday at 01:46 PM Report Share Posted Wednesday at 01:46 PM New Thomas Pynchon?
+decibal cooper Posted April 9 Report Share Posted April 9 New Thomas Pynchon?
 Methinks this ain't no hoax.
 Looks like the big dog had one final novel in him.
 Can't wait if this is real! https://www.penguinrandomhouse.com/books/316427/shadow-ticket-by-thomas-pynchon/ Quote About Shadow Ticket The new novel from Thomas Pynchon Milwaukee 1932, the Great Depression going full blast, repeal of Prohibition just around the corner, Al Capone in the federal pen, the private investigation business shifting from labor-management relations to the more domestic kind.
 Hicks McTaggart, a one-time strikebreaker turned private eye, thinks he’s found job security until he gets sent out on what should be a routine case, locating and bringing back the heiress of a Wisconsin cheese fortune who’s taken a mind to go wandering.
 Before he knows it, he’s been shanghaied onto a transoceanic liner, ending up eventually in Hungary where there’s no shoreline, a language from some other planet, and enough pastry to see any cop well into retirement—and of course no sign of the runaway heiress he’s supposed to be chasing.
 By the time Hicks catches up with her he will find himself also entangled with Nazis, Soviet agents, British counterspies, swing musicians, practitioners of the paranormal, outlaw motorcyclists, and the troubles that come with each of them, none of which Hicks is qualified, forget about being paid, to deal with.
 Surrounded by history he has no grasp on and can’t see his way around in or out of, the only bright side for Hicks is it’s the dawn of the Big Band Era and as it happens he’s a pretty good dancer.
 Whether this will be enough to allow him somehow to lindy-hop his way back again to Milwaukee and the normal world, which may no longer exist, is another question.
 Expand Thanks Haha Confused Sad Facepalm Burger Farnsworth Big Brain Like × Quote Link to comment https://forum.watmm.com/topic/30579-now-reading/page/212/#findComment-3009490 Share on other sites More sharing options...

 Recommended Posts